atlassian/data-center-helm-charts/docs/docs/containers/CROWD.md

 docker volume create --name crowdVolume docker run -v crowdVolume:/var/atlassian/application-data/crowd --name="crowd" -d -p 8095:8095 atlassian/crowd
 ```
-!!! success
-    Crowd is now available on [http://localhost:8095](http://localhost:8095).
+!!! success "Crowd is now available on [http://localhost:8095](http://localhost:8095)."

 Please ensure your container has the necessary resources allocated to it.
 See [Supported Platforms][2] for further information.

-???+ tip
-    If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8095` instead.
+???+ tip "If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8095` instead."

 ## Common settings